 To experiment with the full list of Diablo III’s skills and runes, try out the PC

-In the Xbox 360 and PlayStation®3 versions of Diablo III, vanquished monsters may leave behind power globes—golden-colored infusions of energy— that you can pick up by moving near them.
+As you slay Diablo III's monsters, they may leave behind power globes—golden-colored infusions of energy— that you can pick up by moving nearby.

 Picking up a power globe triggers a burst of energy that strikes nearby enemies for a percentage of your damage, and also grants you and nearby allies the Nephalem Glory buff.
 Nephalem Glory lasts 60 seconds, after which a secondary damaging energy burst will also be triggered.